upstash/upsy/readme.md

 **Non-responsiveness:** If Upsy appears online but does not answer back:

-- Check the runtime logs in Vercel or the Fly.io console
+- Check the runtime logs in the Fly.io.
-- If you deployed to Vercel, check the logs in the QStash console
 - Verify that your Slack token and signing keys are correct

 **Memory not working:**
 If Upsy answers but is not aware of the channel history to answer your questions:
 - Verify that Upsy has indexed the chat history via the Upstash Vector dashboard, where you should see this data appearing
-- Check the runtime logs on Vercel or the Fly.io console after adding it to a channel; you should see logs indicating that the indexing process has started
+- Check the runtime logs on the Fly.io after adding it to a channel; you should see logs indicating that the indexing process has started

 ### Development